AdnanHodzic/displaylink-debian/README.md

 #### displaylink-debian

-* Allows you to seamlessly install/uninstall DisplayLink drivers on Debian GNU/Linux, Ubuntu, elementary OS, Mint and Kali.
+* Allows you to seamlessly install/uninstall DisplayLink drivers on Debian GNU/Linux, Ubuntu and elementary OS.

 How?
 Just run the script! (as regular user)